Ask EDC: Quartz or Automatic Watches?

 Chris Van Hoven, Staff Writer

-I usually like switching between quartz and automatic watches depending on what I'll be doing during the day, but I've been gravitating lately towards my Oris Divers Sixty-Five "Bico" which uses a mix of bronze and stainless steel.
-"Bico" comes from "bi-color" because of the two-tone aesthetic.
-And while two-tone watches aren't for everyone, I love how the bronze patinas over time into its own unique pattern, and no two bronze watches will patina the same way.
+I usually like switching between quartz and automatic watches depending on what I’ll be doing during the day, but I’ve been gravitating lately towards my Oris Divers Sixty-Five “Bico” which uses a mix of bronze and stainless steel.
+“Bico” comes from “bi-color” because of the two-tone aesthetic.
+And while two-tone watches aren’t for everyone, I love how the bronze patinas over time into its unique pattern, and no two bronze watches will patina the same way.

 Jon Tolentino, Graphic Designer